mdominguezd/datasciencecoursera/GettingCleaningData/FinalAssignment_R/CodeBook.md

 # CodeBook

 ### Origin of DataSet
-The Dataset is taken from th UC Irvine Machine Learning Repository, further information can be found in this [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The Dataset is taken from the UC Irvine Machine Learning Repository, further information can be found in this [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The Data Downloaded includes a Training Dataset and a Test Dataset that both include 561 features used to determine the activity that 30 subjects performed using the senosr signals provided by a smartphone Samsung Galaxy SII on the waist.

 ### Features